 Our host was lovely, it was a short walk from town and a few minutes from elephants.
 The town doesn’t have much- it’s a couple restaurants and a convenient store along the train tracks but it’s a good place to rest if you plan to visit the Death Railway, Hellfire Pass Memorial, or Erawan National Park.

 Bringing Cici to the elephants was the thing memories are made of and highly recommended.
 We did a full day which is one the pricier side of things in relation to the rest of Thailand but absolutely worth it.
-Elephant Haven claims to be an elephant sanctuary which for the most part they are- you can see the animals are well treated and loved, there’s no riding and no hooks used.
+Elephant Haven claims to be an elephant sanctuary which for the most part they are- you can see the animals are well treated, there’s no riding and no hooks used.
 However they’re still on somewhat of a schedule as opposed to elephants that solely roam free in a field all day.

 Our day consisted of prepping food for the elephants, feeding them, taking a walk through the jungle, a delicious vegan meal, giving them a mud bath, and our favorite was swimming in the river with them.